Aiming Higher: U.S. Air Force 2nd Lt. Savana Ohlenburger Finds Her Fit in Munitions Manufacturing

 For Justin Kinslow of Victaulic, the session on advanced oxidation stood out.
 “I hadn’t been exposed to that before.
 It ties into other projects we’re working on.
 I liked the setup—enough guidelines for it to be effective but informal enough for good conversations.
 I learned about other foundries and people.”

-Penn State Professor Dr. Paul Lynch, Justin Kinslow with Victaulic, Penn State Professor Bob Voight, and METAL Workforce Manager Greg Harrell.
+Penn State Professor Dr. Paul Lynch, Justin Kinslow with Victaulic, Penn State Professor Bob Voigt, and METAL Workforce Manager Greg Harrell.

 His colleague Ian Erb, a plant manager at Victaulic, agreed that the course offered clarity: “I had some misconceptions about the theory behind mulling to energy.
 Glad I was here to crystallize exactly what we need to do.
 Pretty clear actions we’ll take when I get back.”